 TASKS:

-Meet with the regional P or someone from the Office of Public Affairs at Headquarters to discuss the guidelines for interviews with the news media.
+Meet with the regional PAO or someone from the Office of Public Affairs at Headquarters to discuss the guidelines for interviews with the news media.

 Explore all aspects of the importance of appropriate, accurate, and clear communications with the public as found on the NRC Web site.